-For more details on repurchase and reverse repurchase transactions and associated risks, see heading "Securities Lending, Repurchase and Reverse Repurchase Agreements".
+Applicable agreements, internal controls and procedures are reviewed annually to ensure that the risks associated with repurchase and reverse repurchase agreements are being adequately managed.
+For more information on securities lending activities and associated risks, see heading "Securities Lending, Repurchase and Reverse Repurchase Agreements".